 While contemplating a name for their second Duke City restaurant venture, Maxime and Daniela Bouneou wanted to convey the feeling of a refreshing and invigorating venue in which their patrons could relax and enjoy themselves.
 After deliberating several options, they ultimately decided on Limonata, the Italian word for lemonade.
 When Daniela proudly told her friends in Italy what the new restaurant would be named, they laughed, reminding her that Limonata is an Italian slang term for “French kiss.”

-Though Maxime and Daniela may have become a bit more “Americanized” by having lived in the United States for more than a decade, Limonata has the look, feel and most importantly, tastes of a true Italian trattoria.
-Limonata is the more informal and sassy younger sibling of Torinos @ Home, the sensational Italian ristorante many of the cognoscenti consider one of, if not the Land of Enchantment’s best for Italian cuisine.
-Limonata’s menu focuses on simple fare–Italian street food–at relatively low prices in a relaxed, family-friendly atmosphere and as the Bouneous envisioned, it’s a refreshing change of pace.
+Though Maxime and Daniela may have become a bit more “Americanized” by having lived in the United States for more than a decade, Limonata had the look, feel and most importantly, tastes of a true Italian trattoria.
+Limonata was launched as the more informal and sassy younger sibling of Torinos @ Home, the sensational Italian ristorante many of the cognoscenti considered one of, if not the Land of Enchantment’s best for Italian cuisine.
+Limonata’s menu focused on simple fare–Italian street food–at relatively low prices in a relaxed, family-friendly atmosphere and as the Bouneous envisioned, it’s a refreshing change of pace.

 Limonata is located in Albuquerque’s Nob Hill district, one block south of Central Avenue on Silver.
-There’s a bit of delicious irony in that its next door neighbor is a French kiss of deliciousness, the second instantiation of P’Tit Louis Bistro.
-The contiguous complex which houses both restaurants is, save for the Spanish tiled roof, wholly antithetical to the abobe hued stereotype of Duke City architecture.
+There’s a bit of delicious irony in that its next door neighbor was until 2022 a French kiss of deliciousness, the second instantiation of P’Tit Louis Bistro.
+Limonata is the eastern-most cornerstone in a contiguous complex that included P’Tit Louis and Ajiaco Colombian Bistro.
+Save for the Spanish tiled roof, the wider-than-it-is-deep building is wholly antithetical to the abobe hued stereotype of Duke City architecture.
 Limonata actually more closely resembles its residential neighbors than it does other area restaurants.

 Step inside the welcoming edifice and you’ll be enveloped in a swath of warm colors and the architecture of a bygone era.
-The front room, where you place your order invites browsing through interesting bric-a-brack, but first you’ll want to peruse the slate board on which the menu is scrawled in chalk.
+You’ll also be welcomed by a very courteous and professional staff, perhaps even Scott RickiiLynn York who acquired Limonata in October, 2019.
+With with experience in restaurants and baking, the York family hasn’t skipped a beat.
+Standards are still exceedingly high.
+The front room, where you place your order invites browsing through the slate board on which the menu is scrawled in chalk.
 You’ll want to carefully study the glass display cases and their treasures.
 It’s a wonder there aren’t drool tracks on the glass because the tortas (Italian-style quiches) and pastries are mouth-watering.